Pinaisara Falls ピナイサーラの滝

 Jungle trail to the falls

-If you're looking for a day trip that's off the beaten track, look no further than a tour to Pinaisara Falls on Iriomote Island.
+If you're looking for an experience that's off the beaten track, look no further than a tour to Pinaisara Falls on Iriomote Island.

-Combine hiking and kayaking through the jungle to catch a glimpse of Okinawa's highest and most dramatic waterfall.
+Kayak and trek through the jungle to see an impressive waterfall with the highest drop in Okinawa.
 There are different tour options to choose from, with many of them including lunch at the water side.
-This is an experience not to be missed if you are a hiking enthusiast.
+This is an experience not to be missed if you are a trekking enthusiast.

 - The beauty of the falls